SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part1-how-long-does-it-take-to-learn-code.md

 For me the answer was a resounding yes.
 I came away from bootcamp learning more that I thought that I would.
 We rapidly raced through the fundamentals of some "real" programming languages

-- JavaScript - a front-to-backend language
+- JavaScript - used both in the frontend and backend
-- Python - a scripting backend language
+- Python - another scripting language good for data science
 - PostgreSQL - a relational database language
 - ReactJS - a JavaScript component Library
 - NodeJS - a JavaScript backend framework (more commonly known as Node)
-- MongoDB - a document-based language
+- MongoDB - a document-based database that uses JavaScript under the hood

 ## Can you make a living after you have learnt to code?